-First of all, I have to mention that here are several names for this dish in the Croatian language – all are very similar but different due to dialectal varieties.
-The most common names are brodet, brudet and brujet, while one almost forgotten version would be bujabiž.
-All those names are derived from foreign languages so brodet (brudet, brujet) comes from the Italian brodetto while bujabiž comes from French bouillabaisse.
+There are several names for this dish in the Croatian language – all are very similar but different due to dialectal varieties.
+The most common ones are brodet, brudet and brujet, while one almost forgotten version would be bujabiž.
+All those names are derived from foreign languages.
+Hence, brodet (brudet, brujet) comes from the Italian brodetto while bujabiž comes from French bouillabaisse.
 The meaning of them all suggests some sort of a soup made of fish and/or seafood.
-Croatian official language isn’t very creative about brodet so it describes it as a fish or seafood stew or broth, but delicacy like brodet deserves a more poetic name… Such or similar dishes appear in all the Mediterranean countries, with local varieties appearing all the way from the Adriatic coasts of Portugal and Spain, through the French coast and Apennine peninsula to Greece and the Adriatic Sea.
-It would be an endless quest if one tried to describe all the varieties of brodet that appear around.
-There are some typical recipes named after certain cities (like Marseilles in France or Rimini and Fano in Italy…) but all chefs in Dalmatian restaurants have their own recipes, mostly inherited from their ancestors.

 Depending on the social status, brodet has showed different faces throughout history.
-The dish prepared with a lobster’s head could be seen on the tables in noblemen house, while the poor had to help themselves with what they had.
-This is why there is one recipe for brodet without any fish – it is prepared with stones.
-It is not a joke, pumice stone is very rich with plankton, which gives the dish a fine taste and the so-needed proteins.
+The dish prepared with a lobster’s head could be seen on the tables in noblemen house.
+The poor, on the contrary, had to help themselves with what they had.
 Therefore, it makes sense that brodet is not easy to describe – it has to be prepared and tasted, so let’s do it!

 Other Mediterranean Seafood Stew Variations